 Sometimes, thinking only about the future can end up making you lose your perspective on your current financial situation, however.
 It isn’t about cash flow projections, however, but rather your understanding of your accounts as they stand.
 In particular, you might include all profits equally in your cash flow analysis, including gains you haven’t made yet because you haven’t finished the service for a particular client.
 The difference between cash flow and profit is that cash flow should only measure the money you already have in the business.
 If you include benefits you don’t yet have, it creates a false understanding of how much money you have in the company.
 It could lead you to on spending money you don’t have which is something to be avoided.

 What about those future profits that you should already have?
 A lot of smaller businesses might spend so much time working and looking for new clients that the process of actually getting paid can sometimes fall by the wayside.
 Make sure you have a thorough invoicing system that keeps track of every single account, what date you sent the invoice, how much you’re owed, whether the client has had a reminder and so on.
 It can help you remember when you need to make that reminding phone call or email.
-If you’re waiting on invoices and they’re starting to seriously impact your finances, check this website for financing options that can help you temporarily correct the balance.
+If you’re waiting on invoices and they’re starting to seriously impact your finances, check out this website for financing options that can help you temporarily correct the balance.
 It’s worth considering cutting off clients who are unable to pay on time or start implementing late fees and a payment-by date in your future contracts.

 Not paying attention to ongoing expenses is one of the most fundamental mistakes to make, but it can be one of the most corrosive in the long-term.
 Utilities, services, software packages, subscriptions can increase in cost with time.
 Usually, you will have some notification, but if you miss it, it could mean your understanding of your budget is way off.
 Keep it updated and ensure you’re tracking different expenses individually.
 That way, you can see which overheads are taking up most of your budget, helping you identify which costs you have to take control.